You have arrived at The PhotoSource International blog site. Ir’s

 TAKEAWAY in the search bar below.

-to sell their photos. http://board.photosource.com
+their photos. http://board.photosource.com

 CAPTURING THE BAND -- David Konow: “Legendary Led Zeppelin photographer, Neal Preston, to publish ebook.
 Preston’s best work with Zep will be available in Led Zeppelin: Sound and Fury, which will be available exclusively through the iBookstore store on April 15.
 Preston is calling Sound and Fury “an eBook on steroids,” and judging from what we’ve seen so far, it does indeed look like an incredible visual document of one of the greatest bands in history.”
 SOURCE: http://www.tgdaily.com/games-and-entertainment-features/70931-legendary-led-zeppelin-photographer-to-publish-ebook